lgaspardboulinc31/shRek/README.md

 ## How to use

-This is a basic example which shows you how to solve a common problem:
+This is an introduction to shRek, the available color palette and how to use them.

+### The available color palettes

 ``` r
 # Retrieve the available palettes